 Benefits of Night Shift

 Light is just one of the things that affect our sleep.
-What we do with our phones can also stimulate our minds and keep us awake, especially if we are scrolling through social media, reading blog posts, or adding items to your Amazon WishList.
+What we do with our phones stimulates the mind, making us more alert, be it scrolling down social media feeds or adding items to your Amazon WishList.
 That’s where Night Shift comes in.
 When you enable Blue Light Reduction in the Display & Brightness settings, it moves the colour spectrum from cooler (blue) towards warmer (yellow).

-Use Nightshift to help you wind down, but when it gets time for sleep, do yourself a bigger favour and just put your devices down!
+Use Nightshift to help you wind down, but when it’s time for sleep, do yourself a big favour and just put your devices down!

 Night Shift is currently available on iPhone 5s and later.

-We all need more sleep, in a generation filled with hashtags, television series and smartphones.
+In a time filled with hashtags, television series and smartphones, we are all aching for more sleep.
 Getting away from distractions can be difficult.
-However, making the effort to either remove some of the harsh blue light or simply not look at your devices at least an hour before bed.
+However, it’s worth making the effort to either remove some of the harsh blue light or simply not look at your devices at least an hour before bed.
 Sometimes, making small changes can have a large impact on your sleep.